Human Insights Driven Latent Space for Different Driving Perspectives: A Unified Encoder for Efficient Multi-Task Inference: Discussion

 \section{Discussion}

 Training a unified encoder for multiple tasks introduces significant optimization challenges, particularly in balancing supervised and self-supervised losses.
 One notable issue was the dominance of segmentation loss over motion-based tasks, resulting in imbalanced feature learning.
-To address this, we introduced a knowledge distillation approach from a multi-encoder teacher network, which guided the learning of motion segmentation and scene flow, ensuring stable convergence.
-Additionally, the proposed multi-scale pose decoder enhanced depth estimation, mitigating inaccuracies in dynamic scenes.
+To address this, we proposed to use knowledge distillation from a multi-encoder teacher, which guided the learning of motion segmentation and scene flow, ensuring stable convergence.
+Additionally, the proposed multi-scale pose decoder enhanced depth estimation, mitigating inaccuracies in driving scenes.
 These improvements preserved the advantages of multi-task learning while addressing convergence issues.

-Our approach represents one of the first attempts to integrate human-like perceptual information into a shared encoder, achieving performance comparable to multi-encoder methods in the literature.
-We argue that accurate autonomous driving requires human-like perception and decision-making.
-By leveraging a dense feature space enriched with human-understandable representations, the model captures richer, more contextual information about the driving scene.
-This leads to more robust and interpretable decisions in complex real-world scenarios.
+Our approach represents an attempt to draw inspiration from human driving perception by integrating visual tasks, such as semantics, geometry, and motion, into a unified representation.
+We do not explicitly encode cognitive constraints or human priors.
+Instead, the human-inspired aspect lies in the choice and combination of perception tasks that humans implicitly rely on when driving.

-Although the strategy shows promising results, higher numerical errors were observed in certain evaluations.
-These discrepancies could stem from two factors: (1) the used encoder architecture may not be fully optimized for the steering estimation task, and (2) the prediction head was not extensively analyzed, as we only employed an attention pooler among many possible alternatives.
-Future work should explore various prediction head architectures and refine the model to align more closely with task-specific requirements, potentially reducing these errors while preserving the benefits of multi-task learning.
+Although the strategy shows promising results, higher numerical errors were observed in certain steering evaluations.
+These might come from two factors: (1) the used encoder architecture may not be fully optimized for the steering estimation task, and (2) the prediction head was not extensively analyzed, as we only employed an attention pooler among many possible alternatives.
+Future work should explore other head architectures and refine the model to align more closely with the downstream task, potentially reducing these errors while preserving the benefits of multi-task learning.
+In addition, future studies can extend the downstream evaluation to other tasks such as trajectory planning, and joint lateral–longitudinal control to explore the generality of the learned representation.

-Additionally, while our approach demonstrates the potential of multi-task learning, it introduces increased computational complexity due to the simultaneous training of multiple tasks.
-Future research should explore more efficient training strategies to optimize performance and scalability.
+Additionally, while our approach demonstrates the potential of multi-task learning, it introduces more computational complexity due to the simultaneous training of multiple tasks.
+This additional complexity is primarily incurred during pretraining and is paid only once.
+In contrast, inference benefits from a single unified encoder instead of multiple task-specific networks.
+Future work will investigate other distillation strategies and more efficient training to further reduce the computational problem.